seanth/hellskitchen-dot-org/readme.md

 ## Steps to update the site

-1. Introduce changes either by direct edits to files or approving pull requests from forks.
+1. Introduce changes to master, either by direct edits to files or approving pull requests from forks.
-2. The site polls for updates every 30m so you should see it live after that, if not, contact grahams
+2. The Github Action in `.github/workflows` will deploy the site

 ## Admin notes